 The Central Policy and Planning Office of the Department of Prime Minister was assigned the responsibility for developing a population policy for the Cook Islands.
 In December 2020, an international technical adviser (TA) and a local consultant (LC) were recruited to prepare background material and draft a policy document.
-A "working group" (WG) consisting of representatives of relevant ministries and departments was formed in late 2020 and held its first meeting in January 2021 (A list of working group members and the Terms of Reference is in Annex A).
+A "working group" (WG) consisting of representatives of relevant ministries and departments was formed in late 2020 and held its first meeting in January 2021 (A list of working group members is in Annex 2).